When executing PHP scripts called by web browsers, it is important to monitor their execution time to prevent timeouts from occurring.

 Please note that not all methods may be available or allowed depending on your hosting environment and configuration.
 Also, setting a very high or unlimited timeout value can lead to potential issues with server performance and resource usage.

-Downsides of Long-Running PHP Scripts: Why It’s a Bad Practice
+Downsides of Long-Running PHP Scripts: Why Its a Bad Practice

 Before exploring the best practices to prevent PHP timeout issues, it’s crucial to recognize that increasing the max execution time is not always the ideal solution and should be employed with a clear understanding of the context.